Conditional Distribution Learning for Graph Classification: Experiments

 \subsection{Ablation Study}

 To investigate the impact of the loss components ${\mathcal{L}_s}$ in Eq. \eqref{eq:ovloss}, we performed ablation studies on graph classification tasks without the pretraining stage.
 In particular, we considered two scenarios in the experiments.
-We first employed the loss components ${\mathcal{L}_c}$ and ${\mathcal{L}_s}$ in Eq. \eqref{eq:ovloss}, which represents a self-supervised graph classification model with pretraining.
+We first employed the loss components ${\mathcal{L}_c}$ and ${\mathcal{L}_s}$ in Eq. \eqref{eq:ovloss}, which represents a semisupervised graph classification model with pretraining.
 This model retains only positive pairs of node representations for contrastive learning, which measures the similarity between the original features and the corresponding weakly augmented features.
-Then, we only conducted the fine-tuning stage of SSCDL, which involves the two loss components, ${\mathcal{L}_c}$ and ${\mathcal{L}_d}$, in Eq. \eqref{eq:ovloss}.
-The invariants of the methods corresponding to these two scenarios are referred to as SSCDL$_{\textbf{cl}}$ and SSCDL$_{\textbf{ft}}$, respectively.
+Then, we only conducted the fine-tuning stage of CDL, which involves the two loss components, ${\mathcal{L}_c}$ and ${\mathcal{L}_d}$, in Eq. \eqref{eq:ovloss}.
+The invariants of the methods corresponding to these two scenarios are referred to as CDL$_{\textbf{cl}}$ and CDL$_{\textbf{ft}}$, respectively.

-Table \ref{tb:ablation} shows ablation study results for SSCDL$_{\textbf{cl}}$ and SSCDL$_{\textbf{ft}}$.
-On the one hand, SSCDL$_{\textbf{ft}}$ is superior to SSCDL$_{\textbf{cl}}$ in most cases, even without the pretraining stage.
+Table \ref{tb:ablation} shows ablation study results for CDL$_{\textbf{cl}}$ and CDL$_{\textbf{ft}}$.
+On the one hand, CDL$_{\textbf{ft}}$ is superior to CDL$_{\textbf{cl}}$ in most cases, even without the pretraining stage.
 This finding further highlights the effectiveness of the conditional distribution in ${\mathcal{L}_s}$.
-On the other hand, SSCDL achieves superior graph classification results compared with those of SSCDL$_{\textbf{ft}}$.
-This finding indicates that pretraining enhances the performance of the proposed SSCDL method.
+On the other hand, CDL achieves superior graph classification results compared with those of CDL$_{\textbf{ft}}$.
+This finding indicates that pretraining helps preserve intrinsic semantic information, which significantly improves the performance of the proposed CDL method.
 These experimental results demonstrate the effectiveness of our proposed semisupervised training scheme for graph classification.